Research Awards for University of Memphis Faculty

 Hooks National Dissertation Grant Program

-In January 2012, the Hooks Institute will issue a national call for proposals from doctoral
+In January 2012, the Hooks Institute issued a national call for proposals from doctoral

-students with an approved dissertation topic that addresses the role of Hooks
+students with an approved dissertation topic that addresses the role of Hooks and

 industry, and on Hooks’s role in shaping local, state, and national policy as Executive